StaPH-B/docker-builds/build-files/artic/1.6.2/README.md

 WARNING : This container does not contain the primer schemes found at [https://github.com/artic-network/primer-schemes](https://github.com/artic-network/primer-schemes).
 Those will have to be downloaded and mounted separately.
 There are now commands to download the use the primers at runtime.

-This image DOES contain the medaka models downloaded with `artic_get_models`
+This image DOES contain the models downloaded with `artic_get_models`

 ## Example Usage with the artic primers